metasnf: Meta Clustering with Similarity Network Fusion in R: Computational runtime and memory scaling

-Figure~\ref{fig:runtimes} shows runtime scaling plots for cluster solution generation against the number of solutions being generated (A), the number of observations being clustered (B), and the number of features used for clustering (C), as well as for the time taken to calculate adjusted Rand indices between all generated cluster solutions for meta clustering against the number of cluster solutions (D).
-Runtime analyses were conducted based on toy data frames of normally distributed data.
+Figure~\ref{fig:runtimes} and Table~\ref{tab:memory} show runtime and memory usage for major operations in \pkg{metasnf}.
+Peak memory consumption was monitored using the \pkg{bench} package \citep{bench}.
+The code used to generate this data is not shown here for brevity but available in the supplementary replication script.

 Users can expect their overall computation time for generating cluster solutions by the call to \code{batch_snf()} to scale linearly with increases in the number of requested cluster solutions, observations, or features.
 The call to \code{calc_aris()} that yields the pairwise ARI matrix scales quadratically with the number of solutions included for meta clustering.
 Parallelization for these functions as well as \code{extend_solutions()} can be enabled through the \code{processes} parameter.
 While these functions are theoretically perfectly parallelizable, details specific to the user's system will determine if the performance improvement offered by parallelization outweighs the overhead required to enable it.